 Relationship Breakdown During Pregnancy – Causes and Ways to Deal with It

 The mother-to-be can surely experience inexplicable happiness and calmness.
-But, other than that, pregnancy can present the most challenging trial for any couple if relationship breakdown happens with soon-to-be-parents.
+But, other than that, pregnancy can present the most challenging trial for any couple if a relationship breakdown during pregnancy happens with soon-to-be parents.

 What pregnancy brings into a relationship